- SCU Home Page

 How many medical providers are at the SHS?

 We generally have three medical providers daily available to see students.
 This includes a full time physician, a physician assistant and a nurse practitioner.
-All are able to write prescription.
+All are able to write prescriptions.

 What Services are available at the SHS?